-

 Presentation

-The course unit Politics and Entertainment provides an overview of the main theoretical and empirical contributions to understanding the relationship between entertainment and politics, a key feature of contemporary political communication in various democracies.
+The curricular unit Politics and Entertainment provides an overview of the main theoretical and empirical contributions to understanding the relationship between entertainment and politics, a key feature of contemporary political communication in various democracies.
 Key concepts such as the politicisation of private personality, the celebrity culture of politics, lifestyle politics, the commodification of politics, and audience democracy are critically examined, along with their impact on the quality of democracy.

 -